-Did you know that according to a 2018 study, more than 31% of all adults in the U.S. have untreated dental decay or other serious dental problems?¹ Considering that more than 37 million adults don’t have dental insurance that’s probably not much of a surprise.² However, adults who don’t have dental insurance or don’t want to pay high premiums to get dental insurance through an employer might have another option.
+More than 25% of all adults in the U.S. have untreated dental decay or other serious dental problems¹.
+Considering that according to a 2019 study, more than 37 million adults don’t have dental insurance that is not much of a surprise².
+However, adults who don’t have dental insurance or don’t want to pay high premiums to get dental insurance through an employer might have another option.
 Private dental insurance is available to help you and your family have healthy teeth.

 Cleanings every six months